 - Use these cards to earn cash back on every purchase, no matter what you’re buying.
 You won’t need to be concerned with bonus reward categories, and which card to use where.

 - Be sure to get the signup bonus, whichever card you use.
 You can earn that by spending a certain amount in the first 3 months.
-The Spark Cash requires $5,000 spent in the first 3 months, which will earn you $500 cash back.
-That card has an additional offer of $1,500 for spending $50,000 in the first 6 months.
+The Spark Cash requires $4,500 spent in the first 3 months, which will earn you $500 cash back.
 The Spark Cash Select requires you to spend $3,000 and will provide $200 cash back.

 - You should probably only need one of these cards at a time.
 We’ve calculated if you spend more than $19,000 per year, the Spark Cash will be more profitable than the Spark Cash Select.
 Otherwise, consider going with the Spark Cash Select, which will end up providing more cash back.